JaredMcB/DDRM/ResearchJournal.md

 # Thursday, September 17

 1:15 PM - Today I worked on class Math 122B from 7:30 - 12:00 this morning.
 The top priority for the day is to work on getting data for and write up my brown bag presentation.
 I start by running on my computer here (home comp) the 2-d linear system (reproduction).

+Looking at the data